teeuwen/btdwm/README.md

         xsetroot -name "`date` `uptime | sed 's/.*,//'`" sleep 1
     done &
-    exec dwm
+    exec /opt/btdwm/bin/btdwm

 ## Configuration

-The configuration of dwm is done by creating a custom config.h and (re)compiling the source code.
+The configuration of btdwm is done by creating a custom config.h and (re)compiling the source code.